lelaboratoire/rethink-prs-ms/manuscript.md

 Each experiment in which one machine learning method was expected to outperform the other was repeated five times.
 The results of each pair of classifiers were later averaged.

-For each simulated dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
+For each simulated dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\gamma$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
 We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method on the holdout set.

 ### Manuscript drafting